 Once the home of worship for prominent history-makers, including Benjamin Franklin, William Penn, Betsy Ross and George Washington, Christ Church remains an active Episcopal Church and continues to hold weekly services.

 Tours are given throughout the day that dive into its 300-plus year history and the prolific role it played during the American Revolution.

-Christ Church was founded in 1695.
-It was the first parish of the Church of England in Pennsylvania and also where the American Episcopal Church was born.
+Christ Church was founded in 1695 as the first parish of the Church of England in Pennsylvania.
+It is also where the American Episcopal Church was born.

 Benjamin Franklin raised money for the tower and steeple, added in 1754.
 And by 1758, a whole other establishment, St. Peters, was built at 3rd and Pine streets since the original parish had grown so large.
 When National Days of Prayer were declared, President Washington and the legislative bodies attended Christ Church en masse.